 "Yes," I said.
 "You don't have a bad temper, but now and then you do fly off the handle when under stress."

 "We don't all have ice water in our veins," he said.
-"Eddie, just because you are part Vulcan doesn't mean its normal to suppress everything."
+"James, just because you are part Vulcan doesn't mean its normal to suppress everything."

 "That's true," I said.
 "But if the boss becomes known for reacting to bad news poorly, he will stop getting bad news.
 And that leaves the boss in the dark."